 - Volume: The overall volume of the channel.

-- Vib Speed: Vibrato speed, used in conjuction with vibrato depth to create a vibrato effect.
+- Vib Speed: Vibrato speed, used in conjunction with vibrato depth to create a vibrato effect.

-- Vib Depth: Vibrato depth, used in conjuction with vibrato speed to create a vibrato effect.
+- Vib Depth: Vibrato depth, used in conjunction with vibrato speed to create a vibrato effect.

 - Pitch: Allow tweaking the fine-pitch of a channel.

 - Duty Cycle : Allow changing the duty cycle of an instrument without using a duty cycle envelope (only instruments with no duty cycle envelopes will use the specified value).

 - FDS Speed: Famicom Disk System audio modulation speed (FDS audio expansion only).

 - FDS Depth: Famicom Disk System audio modulation depth (FDS audio expansion only).

 - Speed: Changes the speed of the song (FamiTracker tempo mode only)